The London Independent Hospital

 If these treatments are not able to help, hip arthroscopy or hip replacement surgery may be advised.

-It is important that you make the decision that is right for you, and your consultant will you talk through options with you to make sure you have the information you need to make an informed decision.
+It is important that you make the decision that is right for you.
+Your consultant will talk you through options with you to make sure you have the information you need to make an informed decision.

 Before any surgery, your consultant will explain to you: